pyxelr/pawelcislo.com/src/content/docs/posts/2019-06-02-perplexing-ethics-of-ai.md

 If you feel like having a little sneak peek over the next 10 years of the AI robots, have a look at Black Mirror's episode titled as "[Metalhead](https://en.wikipedia.org/wiki/Metalhead_\(Black_Mirror\))".

 Let's not introduce all the possible states, as one would need to write a comprehensive book with all the examples.
 Instead, I will leave you with this single GitHub repository, where you can spend a great part of your evening, getting familiar with all the introduced scary usages of AI in the [Awful AI repository](http://github.com/daviddao/awful-ai).
-As the author states, hopefully, it will depict the dark side of AI and "_raise awareness to its misuses in society_"\[ref\]Dao, D. (2019) ‘Awful AI’. \[2 February 2019\] available from <[https://github.com/daviddao/awful-ai](https://github.com/daviddao/awful-ai).
+As the author states, hopefully, it will depict the dark side of AI and "_raise awareness to its misuses in society_"[^15].

 ## A brief note before the farewell

 In the end, please don't understand me wrong. **The goal of this post wasn't to make you scared or doubtful in the sense of further work on improving the AI state**.
 Technology is a great tool, and it can all make our lives better, as it did for all the years.
 Right, some things did not develop with the time, such as the matter of global warming, but please keep in mind that rapid development of technology isn't the major cause of one of the most concerned environmental problems.
-Looking on it from the brighter side, AI might be the answer to this and any other problems, as we might need some sort of inhuman intelligence to give us the right answer, as it was explained in the article of Renee Cho\[ref\]Cho, R. (2018) Artificial Intelligence—A Game Changer for Climate Change and the Environment. \[6 May 2018\] available from <[https://blogs.ei.columbia.edu/2018/06/05/artificial-intelligence-climate-environment/](https://blogs.ei.columbia.edu/2018/06/05/artificial-intelligence-climate-environment/).
-No more than a month ago, Sam Altman (chairman of Y Combinator and co-chairman of OpenAI) also threw some words on this topic\[ref\]Altman, S. (2019) _Sam Altman in Conversation with StrictlyVC_ \[online\] available from <[https://www.youtube.com/watch?v=TzcJlKg2Rc0](https://www.youtube.com/watch?v=TzcJlKg2Rc0):
+Looking on it from the brighter side, AI might be the answer to this and any other problems, as we might need some sort of inhuman intelligence to give us the right answer, as it was explained in the article of Renee Cho[^16].
+No more than a month ago, Sam Altman (chairman of Y Combinator and co-chairman of OpenAI) also threw some words on this topic[^17]:

 \[su\_quote cite="Sam Altman" url="<https://www.youtube.com/watch?v=TzcJlKg2Rc0"\]The> best way to solve climate change is to build really strong AI first.
 I think it’s that hard of a problem\[/su\_quote\]